thiDucTran/frigateHomeAssistant/README.md

             .-/+oossssoo+/-.
 ```
 * [ ] `Google Coral TPU` - As encouraged from [here](https://docs.frigate.video/hardware/#google-coral-tpu), feel free to try this out.
 But my guide will not cover on how to setup and use this.
 My setup is running without this and I am very happy with the result; meaning, I do not see the need, and it is too expensive for me at the moment (caused by supply shortage).

+FINALLY, please note that my setup **only has 1 camera**; so beef things up if necessary for your case.
 # 3. Software
 ## 3.1 Installs
 ### 3.1.1 Frigate